-B.A., Williams College J.D., Case Western Reserve University School of Law onnie Rudnick is a professor of law.
-She teaches Legal Ethics, Constitutional Law, and First Amendment.
-She also supervises MSLAW's Judicial Internship program.
+B.A., Williams College J.D., Case Western Reserve University School of Law onnie Rudnick is a professor emeritus.
+She taught Legal Ethics, Constitutional Law, and First Amendment.
+She also supervised MSLAW's Judicial Internship program.
 She graduated cum laude from Williams College and received her J.D. from Case Western Reserve University School of Law, where she was elected to the Order of the Coif and to the Order of Barristers.
 She was a member of the Boston firm of Gargiulo/Rudnick LLP, where she concentrated her practice in the areas of professional ethics and litigation in both federal and state courts.
 She also served as a member of the Supreme Judicial Court's Standing Advisory Committee on the Rules of Professional Conduct.
-Ms. Rudnick is also a former member and former Vice Chair of the Massachusetts Board of Bar Overseers
+Ms. Rudnick is also a former member and former Vice Chair of the